iOS17/Jailbreak/README.md

 ### Latest Update:
+### Apple Releases First Betas of iOS 18.2 and More With Genmoji, Image Playground and ChatGPT Integration
 ### iOS 18.1 beta 4 is out to all iOS 18-supported devices!(Build 22B5045h)

 ![iOS beta 4 is out to all iOS 18-supported devices!(Build 22B5045h) How to Jailbreak? ](https://github.com/user-attachments/assets/6a660020-cc44-4968-bef4-6397c0e3a575)